Post

 • Jenkins:

-An open-source, free tool specialized in CI/CD, old but powerful; it covers everything from application-level task design and permission management to backend service dispatch and execution.
-Jenkins is all-inclusive.
-It also offers Plugins for direct integration and is an essential tool for early DevOps CI/CD.
+An open-source, free tool specialized in CI/CD, old but powerful; Jenkins covers everything from application-level task design and permission management to underlying service execution.
+It also has Plugins available for direct use and was an essential tool for early DevOps CI/CD.

 Jenkins v.s.
 GitHub Actions